aliferne/aliferne/README.md

 ## 👋 Nice to meet you

-Hi!
+😁 Hi!
 I'm Ferne.
 A college student from China.

-I've been coding for several years and I'm coding for fun.
+💻 I've been coding for several years and I'm coding for fun.

+😎 Meanwhile, I'm also a multilingual.
+I can speak Chinese (of course!), English, German, Russian and Japanese.

 ## 🚀 About Me